UlyssesApokin/RobotGeometricModel/README.md

 * rgm2_header - these are split compilation files that are used to compile the rgm2 program.
 * example - these are examples of configuration files for rgm2, which contain a text description of the geometric characteristics of the robot.

+* octave - this is a directory for prototyping a program in MatLab using the free GNU Octave software

+# License

+The source code for software contained in this repository is licensed under the MIT License unless otherwise noted in the file preamble.

+Any other files, including documentation, vector graphics files, etc., are distributed without any license.
+The author disclaims rights and liability for these documents.
+With the exception of those files in the preamble of which it is indicated otherwise.
+For example, in the file kurs.tex

 # How to get?